logsem/clutch/README.md

 opam install ./rocq-foxtrot.opam --deps-only
 ```

-You should now be able to build the development by using `dune build`.
+You should now be able to build the development by using `dune build` (or `dune build --display=short` for more detailed display log info).

 Note that this command might produce various warnings of the form, which can all be safely ignored:
 ```